Tokhalyan/Horiseon/README.md

 ## HTML and CSS Change Log
 * Proper <title> added
 * No class needed for header, removed class="header"
-* Fixed <a> elements to make site navigation with links work properly
+* Fixed anchor elements to make site navigation with links work properly
 * Changed all possible elements with proper ones to make the code semantic
 * Made CSS shorter and well readable